The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Distributed leadership focuses on and strives to achieve a much more systematic approach to leadership.

-It is a relatively new concept as compared to traditional leadership concepts, where it is generally concerned with leaders themselves only.
+It is a relatively new concept compared to traditional leadership concepts, generally concerned with leaders themselves only.

 Leadership, traditionally, is more associated with the attributes and behavior of the individual leader.

-In other words, it is more centric, whereas the distributed model of leadership ‘distributed’ the authority and accountability of leadership roles.
+In other words, it is more centric, whereas the distributed leadership model ‘distributed’ the authority and accountability of leadership roles.

 It is much more branched and has more potential to develop layers of leadership interdependent to each other.